The house at 507 Appleton Street, at the corner of Sycamore Street in Holyoke, around 1892. Image from Picturesque Hampden (1892).

 Ranger and his first wife Katherine had nine children, six of whom lived to adulthood.
 However, Katherine died in 1886 at the age of 39, and the following year he remarried to Ellen E. McDonnell.
 They moved into this house several years after their marriage, and they had three more children of their own.
 The 1900 census shows a crowded house, with the Rangers living here with seven children plus a servant, although by the 1910 census there were just three children living here with them, along with two servants.
 Casper died in 1912, and Ellen remained here for about five more years, before moving to Brookline in 1917.

-The house was subsequently sold to the Holy Cross Church, and served as the rectory until around 1940, when it became a parish hall.
+The house was subsequently sold to the Holy Cross Church, and served as the rectory before becoming a parish hall.
 Today, it is no longer owned by the church, but its exterior has remained well-preserved over the years, with few noticeable changes aside from a shortened chimney.
 The surroundings have changed somewhat, though, and the Holyoke skyline is hidden by trees.
 However, probably the most notable change in the foreground is the small park, located in the triangle of land between Suffolk, Appleton, and Sycamore Streets.
 Once known as Ranger Park, it is now the John F. Kennedy Memorial Plaza, and includes a granite bust of Kennedy, which is visible on the left side of the photo.